-Ten Steps to a Successful Mississippi 4-H Shooting Sports Program
+Ten Steps to a Successful Mississippi 4-H S.A.F.E.T.Y.
+Program

-Experience with establishing and servicing youth development programs suggests that a successful approach to building a strong Shooting Sports Program involves 10 major steps.
+Experience with youth development programs suggests that a successful approach to building a strong 4-H S.A.F.E.T.Y.
+(Safe Archery and Firearms Education and Training for Youth) Program involves 10 major steps.

 - Identify a key leader or leaders in your county.

-- Identify a group of potentially interested persons with different backgrounds and skills.
+- Identify a group of potentially interested people with different backgrounds and skills.

 These people should meet the criteria listed above and be willing to represent a broad range of shooting disciplines.
-Every major component of the Mississippi 4-H Shooting Sports curriculum should be represented by at least one person: archery, muzzleloading, pistol, rifle, and shotgun.
+Every major component of the Mississippi 4-H S.A.F.E.T.Y. curriculum should be represented by at least one person: archery, muzzleloading, pistol, rifle, and shotgun.

-- Invite the large group of potential leaders to an initial meeting to discuss organizing a county Shooting Sports Program.
+- Invite the large group of potential leaders to an initial meeting to discuss organizing a county 4-H S.A.F.E.T.Y.
+Program.

 - Form a county team of adults and encourage them to recruit others to be trained.